Kim Wilde (album)

-Kim Wilde is the debut studio album by English singer Kim Wilde, released on 29 June 1981 by Rak Records.
+Kim Wilde is the debut studio album by the English singer Kim Wilde, released on 29 June 1981 by Rak Records.
 Fronted by the top 10 singles "Kids in America" and "Chequered Love" and greeted with a generally positive response from critics, the album launched Wilde into stardom and remains one of her most popular recordings.

 Background and recording

 The songs on the album were all written by Kim's father, the successful 1950s rock and roll singer Marty Wilde, and her younger brother Ricky Wilde.
-The symphonic rock band the Enid served as the backing band.
+Ricky drew inspiration from the contemporary synth-pop acts Orchestral Manoeuvres in the Dark (OMD), Gary Numan, Ultravox and John Foxx, as well as the punk rock bands Skids and the Stranglers.
+OMD and Numan were particularly influential on the lead single, "Kids in America".
+The symphonic rock group the Enid served as the backing band.
 According to Enid leader Robert John Godfrey, the Enid got along well with Wilde but were paid "a pittance" because the album was recorded in their studio.

 Production duties were fulfilled by Ricky Wilde.
 The cover portraits were taken by renowned British photographer Gered Mankowitz.

 Musically, the album is mainly new wave and rock-oriented, but it also features a reggae track ("Everything We Know"), and a brass section appears on "2-6-5-8-0".

 Lyrically, Marty Wilde included love songs and also a song ("Water on Glass") about tinnitus (a medical condition that causes ringing in the ears), a song about the deterioration of inner cities ("Our Town") and a song about a theory that sound is alive ("Tuning in Tuning On").